 Medicare and private health insurance in Australia do not currently view the huge benefits of parental and sibling bonding as valid reasons for covering the costs of ultrasounds.
 Since this is an elective procedure and is not intended to be a replacement for your doctor ordered ultrasound, you will need to pay the cost of this ultrasound as an out of pocket expense.

 We accept Visa, MasterCard and American Express, debit cards and cash.

 Printing from an Ultrasound machine is never fantastic and often the quality of the photos disappoint.
-Our brand new machines have built in WiFi which means we can transfer images and movie clips straight to your phone at the med of the scan (generally between 25-60 images and clips depending on how quickly we get to the baby’s face).
-High quality images can then be sent by email, SMS or to WhatsAPP or can be immediately uploaded to FaceBook, Instagram etc… or printed out at home, or at a photo shop.
+Our brand new machine has built-in WiFi which means we can transfer images and movie clips straight to your phone at the med of the scan (generally between 25-60 images and clips depending on how quickly we get to the baby’s face).
+High-quality images can then be sent by email, SMS or to WhatsApp or can be immediately uploaded to FaceBook, Instagram etc… or printed out at home, or at an Office Works etc..

-Whilst we only employ the most highly skilled obstetric sonographers and take the utmost care in making gender determinations we can never guarantee the determination 100%.
-Our sonographers are trained not to make a determination until they have seen clearly from at least two different angles.
+Whilst we only employ the most highly skilled operators and take the utmost care in making gender determinations we can never guarantee the determination 100%.
+Our operators are trained not to make a determination until they have seen clearly from at least two different angles.
 If they are not able to see the gender clearly you will be sent for a walk or have an ice pack on the tummy.
 If, after all that, we are still unable to see the gender we will bring you back and rescan you for free at the first opportunity.